-2.6 Semi-Finals Round
+2.6 Semi-Finals / Finals Round

-Teams that qualify for the Semi-Finals will have access to the Semi-Finals Courses.
+Teams that qualify will have access to the Semi-Finals / Finals Course.
 These courses consist of eight (8) tasks: the mandatory navigation channel and tasks 2-8.
-Only one team may be on a Semi-Finals Course at a time.
+Only one team may be on a Semi-Finals / Finals Course at a time.

-During a Semi-Finals run the ASV must:
+During a Semi-Finals / Finals run the ASV must: